signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 ### Online Core Installation

+Refer to the Pi-Relay guide and update these settings accordingly.
+- Set hostname
+- Static IP 150 or whatever works for you on your LAN
+- Port to 3000
+- Prometheus alias to C1

 On your fully synced Pi-Node clone the Stakepool Operator Scripts repo into your home directory.
 Create the bin folder to hold the scripts and add them to your PATH.

 ```bash